Steps to Starting a Business in Kansas

 Step 3: Select a Business Entity

-The next step in starting a business in Kansas is the business formation by selecting a business entity.
+The next step in starting a business in Kansas is selecting a business entity.

 The business entity is sometimes referred to as a business structure or legal entity, which refers to how a business is legally organized.
 There are four primary business entities: sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
 A brief description of each is below.